clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       Figure 11: vm1 on QEMU/KVM dialog box

 #.
 Begin the installation by selecting the :guilabel:`Begin Installation` in
-   the upper left hand corner of the `vm1 on QEMU/KVM` dialog box.
+   the upper left corner of the `vm1 on QEMU/KVM` dialog box.

-Install |CL| on the virt-manager VM
+Install |CL| in the virt-manager VM
 ***********************************

 To install |CL| in your VM, follow the instructions in the getting started guide :ref:`bare-metal-install-server`.

 .. note::

-   You already have the ISO image downloaded and connected to your VM and your network will show up as a wired connection so you do not need to set up the network as described in the installation guide.
+   You do not need to set up the network as described in the installation guide, because you already downloaded the ISO image and connected to your VM.
+Your network will show up as a wired connection.

 Congratulations!
 You have successfully installed |CL| in your new VM and can begin using it immediately.
-The `virt-manager` tool is maintained on GitHub at `virt-manager-github`_.
+The `virt-manager` tool is maintained on GitHub\* at `virt-manager-github`_.

 .. _virt-mgr: https://www.virt-manager.org